 James is an accomplished, nationally accredited mediator and facilitator whose special areas of practice include: workplace & employment matters, industrial relations, intellectual property, insurance, environmental matters, media and the arts, contracts disputes, commercial and indigenous affairs.

 He was formerly a multiple award winning principal consultant, selling and delivering talent management related services including career management, outplacement, coaching and mentoring services to businesses.
 He also worked as a consultant and later marketing director at the Workplace Research Centre at the University of Sydney, a multi-disciplinary organisation monitoring and analysing the changing nature of work.

 James has experience in brokering complex multi-party deals, stakeholder management, high level advocacy and dispute resolution (including negotiating industrial agreements across sectors of the Australian economy).

 He is an experienced educator having designed and delivered workplace and vocational training solutions on a range of human resources related topics.
 James has also guest lectured at the Australian Film Television and Radio School (AFTRS), UNSW as well as writing and delivering the journalism and advertising law syllabus for Macleay College.

-He holds a Bachelor of Arts (ANU) and Grad LLB (UNSW) qualifications, is a nationally accredited mediator under the National Mediator Accreditation System (NMAS), is registered under the Mediation Act 1997 (ACT), is a professional member of LEADR Association of Dispute Resolvers, a member of the International Association of Facilitators (IAF), a professional member of the Australian Human Resources Institute (CAHRI) and sits on the panel for resolving disputes under the Motor Vehicle Repairer’s Code of Conduct.
+He holds a Bachelor of Arts (ANU) and Grad LLB (UNSW) qualifications, is a nationally accredited mediator under the National Mediator Accreditation System (NMAS), is registered under the Mediation Act 1997 (ACT), is a professional member of LEADR Association of Dispute Resolvers, a member of the International Association of Facilitators (IAF), a professional member of the Australian Human Resources Institute (CAHRI) and a member of the Australian Institute of Management (AIM).